Setting up a basic web server

 Using a Let’s Encrypt certificate by Apache md module

 Wait a few seconds to give the md module time to perform the necessary configuration steps in the background.
-Then trigger a graceful restart of httpd.
+Watch the ssl log file.

 […]# apachectl graceful